joinself/academy/examples/go/client/03_credential_issuance/README.md

 This directory contains a comprehensive tutorial series for learning credential issuance using the Self SDK.
 The examples are designed with educational progression, starting from basic concepts and building up to advanced real-world scenarios.

+> **📢 Updated Approach**: These examples now use the underlying Self SDK directly (v0.59.0+) instead of the deprecated client package facade.
+This provides better understanding of the core SDK architecture and patterns.

 ## 🚀 Quick Start

 | 🎯 Goal | 📁 Example | 🏃‍♂️ Command |